aaronhan223/merge/README.md

-# Building Massively Multimodal Foundation Models with Interaction-Aware Experts
+# Massively Multimodal Foundation Models: A Framework for Capturing Interactions with Specialized Mixture-of-Experts

+Implementation of the MERGE model published in ICLR'26.
+Paper can be found [here](https://openreview.net/pdf?id=qF9WJxvHX8).

 ## Requirements
 You can install them using: